StuartIanNaylor/MagicMirror-Install-Guide-Raspberry-0-to-3/Magic Monitor/README.md

 If not you will have to find the electron class name so that xdotool search --onlyvisible --class "electron" will work http://manpages.ubuntu.com/manpages/trusty/man1/xdotool.1.html

-If you ever need to test the logs just comment out the sh MagicMonitor.sh & with #sh MagicMonitor.sh & reboot and run sh MagicMonitor.sh via ssh
+If you ever need to test the logs just comment out the sh MagicMonitor.sh & with #sh MagicMonitor.sh in run-start.sh & reboot and run sh MagicMonitor.sh via ssh